We're Here to Help

 How to read free nights/free weekends EFL

-Examining the free nights and weekends Electricity Facts Label (EFL), you’ll discover higher base charges and a higher energy charge.
-On a leading provider with a free nights plan, the advertised average rates are 14.5 to 15.1 cents per kWh, but the daytime energy charge is nearly 21 cents per kWh.
-By comparison, Payless Power’s traditional prepaid plans range from 11.8 cents to 16.7 cents.
-Offsetting the free nights and weekends cost with higher daytime rates could result in higher bills for the customer.
+Examining the free nights and weekends Electricity Facts Label (EFL) will reveal the true cost of electricity for your household..
+One leading provider with “free hours” advertised average rates at 25.5 cents* per kWh, but the daytime energy charge is actually 39 cents per kWh upon reading the EFL.
+By comparison, Payless Power’s prepaid plans are approximately 21cents* per kWh, much less than the “free nights” plan.
+Offsetting the free nights and weekends with higher daytime rates could result in higher bills for the customer.

 Marketing materials for free nights and weekends plans have stated that between 30% and 40% of electricity is used on nights and weekends.
 This statistic leads people to believe that by switching to free nights and weekends, they can save 30% to 40% on their total electric bill.
-However, as we learned with myth #1, these savings don’t translate because you are often paying more for the electricity you use during weekdays.
+However, after examining the cost structure in myth #1, these savings don’t translate because you are often paying more for the electricity you use during weekdays.
 Additionally, if 30-40% of electricity is used on nights and weekends, that means 60-70% is used during weekdays.
 If you and your family spend a lot of time out of your home on weekends or go to bed before 10:00 p.m., it is likely that you won’t see true cost savings from switching plans.

-As we discussed in myths #1 and #2, true cost savings with free nights and weekends plans are not as high as some providers lead you to believe.
-In some cases, the higher price per kilowatt hour actually leads to a higher bill than traditional or pay-as-you-go electricity plans.
+True cost savings with free nights and weekends plans are not as high as some providers lead you to believe.
+In some cases, the higher price per kWh actually leads to a higher bill than traditional or pay-as-you-go electricity plans.
 Additionally, these plans often have long contract periods and charge high cancellation fees (of $150 and upwards) that can ultimately trap consumers into paying a higher price for longer periods of time.
-Additionally, if you don’t have a good idea of what your electricity usage is and when it happens, it can be difficult to make adjustments that take advantage of free nights and weekends.
+Additionally, if you don’t have a good idea of your electricity consumption and your peak usage hours, it can be difficult to make adjustments that take advantage of free nights and weekends.

 All in all, free electricity plans can save you money in the right situation, but almost never save you as much as you think.
 In some cases, consumers have spent between $700 and $1,000 more per year on electricity after being locked into a long-term, high-energy-price contract.
-Before getting locked into a contract, be sure to read the fine print of the plan you are signing up for so you completely understand the cost implications.
+Before signing up for a long contract, take time to read the fine print so you completely understand the cost implications.